-It is important that you understand how the County's Plan works so you can get the care you need.
+It is important that you understand how the Drug Medi-Cal Organized Delivery System (DMC-ODS) plan works so you can get the care you need.
 This handbook explains your benefits and how to get care.
 It will also answer many of your questions.